muctebanesiri/majalle/README.md

 ## How to Use

-The codes are available as Markdown and EPUB files for download in the Releases section.
+The codes (in legal context) are available as Markdown and EPUB files for download in the Releases section.

 ## Contribution